Yael246810/Yael246810/README.md

 - 🔭 I’m currently working on a new project in Java
-- 🌱 I’m currently learning React & Python
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on creating mobile games, mobile apps & more
 - 🤔 I’m looking for help with finding my next role!
 - 💬 Ask me about ...
 Anything!